Come Fly with Me (film)

 Come Fly with Me is a 1963 British Jet Age romantic comedy film directed by Henry Levin and released by MGM.
 Featuring an ensemble cast of Dolores Hart, Hugh O'Brian, Karlheinz Böhm, Pamela Tiffin, Karl Malden, and Lois Nettleton, it is based on Bernard Glemser's 1960 chick-lit novel Girl on a Wing, which was published again in 1969 under the title The Fly Girls.
 It follows three young international air hostesses looking for romance and excitement, weaving abundant soap opera elements into its tale of opportunity for glamorous travel and adventures with men that came with being an airline hostess.

+It was the last feature film of Dolores Hart.

 Plot

 On her first day on the New York-Paris route with Polar-Atlantic international airlines, stewardess Carol locks herself in a bathroom and delays departure.
 Once airborne, flight engineer Teddy plays a practical joke on her.

 Meanwhile, hostess Donna wants to achieve affluence and social prestige.
 When she learns that a young Baron, Franz Von Elzingen, can provide both, she sets her cap for him.

 Copilot Ray invites Carol to "dinner" but leaves her cold when his still-not-ex girlfriend, the married Katie, waylays him.

 Texan Walter sends a drunk packing when he goes too far with hostess Hilda Bergstrom; taken, she accepts his invitation for a night on the town.
 Donna and Carol trick the economy class-flying Walter into picking a chic eatery, appalling Hilda.
 They later take in a movie and go to an amusement park, where Walter reveals that his wife died four months earlier.
 He is traveling at his sister's advice to get over it, and Hilda reminds him of her.
 Fearful of getting hurt, she cuts the date short.

 Katie's husband comes to the hotel looking for her; Carol warns the trysters, then curls on the bed in Katie's place, pretending that she is Ray's plaything.
 Ray still gets socked in the jaw, on principle.
 Carol then lectures him on his shabby “values”.

 Next stop, Vienna.
 Aware he might be intercepted by police, the Baron leaves his gold cigarette case - which earlier caught Donna's eye - on his seat with a note for her in it to meet him at a cafe.
 The cash-poor aristocrat prefers being a diamond smuggling “mule” over a job and left his cache with the clueless stewardess, who cannot race to deliver it back to him at their rendezvous.

 The pair are off in his Jaguar E-type to waterski and frolic overnight.
 Before they part, he convinces Donna to bring him back a carton of custom cigarettes he made for him in New York, duping her into being another mule.
 Meanwhile, Hilda freezes Walter out, and Carol plays patty-cake with Ray, who gets demoted to flying backwater air charters for the airline because of his misadventures with love.